 9. You take the first tablet

-There are two differerent types of tablets that are taken separately (at least 24hrs apart), and together they make up the medical abortion medication (which is why is it called 'Two Step')
+There are two differerent types of tablets that are taken separately (24- 48 hrs apart), and together they make up the medical abortion medication (which is why it is called 'Two Step')

-The first step is a tablet which blocks the effects of progesterone, which is a hormone that is needed for a pregnancy to continue.
+The first step is a single tablet (mifepristone).
+This blocks the effects of progesterone; a hormone needed for a pregnancy to continue.
 Some people feel nauseous or start bleeding after taking it, but not always.
 After taking the first step, the medical abortion process has commenced and needs to be completed with the second step, which will induce a miscarriage.

 10. You take the second tablets

-The second step includes four tablets, which need to be taken between 24 and 48 hours after the first step.
+The second step (misoprostol) consists of four tablets, which need to be taken between 24 and 48 hours after the first step.
 Take them all at once, by letting them dissolve in your mouth (in your cheeks and under your tongue).
 These tablets cause the cervix to soften and the uterus to contract, essentially inducing a miscarriage.

-You should expect cramping which may be severe for about 6 hours, bleeding and passage of tissue.
+You should expect cramping (which may be severe) for about 6 hours, bleeding and passage of tissue.
 It is important that you are at home or somewhere safe and comfortable, and you should have 'nothing else to do' (including looking after children) for the whole day when you are having the miscarriage.

-Your consultant will guide you on how (best taken buccally) and when to take the tablets.
+Your consultant will guide you on how and when to take the tablets.
 Ideally, these tablets should be taken in the morning, allowing the medical abortion process to occur throughout the day.

-In about 95% of cases, this is a straightforward process and safely completes the pregnancy termination.
+In about 95% of cases, medical abortion is a straightforward process and safely completes the pregnancy termination.